EtchUK/common-flow/common-flow.md

   effectively just a git tag named after the version of the release.
 - **Release Branches** - Used both for short-term preparations of a release, and also for long-term maintenance of older version.
+- **Hotfix** - a single change to a Release that is expected to be incorporated into a new Release almost immediately.
+- **Live** - A stage-gate that a project passes once it has been deployed/shipped and serving real users.

 Git Common-Flow Specification (Common-Flow)
 -------------------------------------------